 It was an angel!
 A real-live breathing, shining, frightening angel.
 I was no one.
 A young woman in a small town from a small family with no right to hear the words that he came to bring.
 Yet he was real, and his words struck my heart, touching something deep within me that I had not known was there until that moment.
 Feelings rose that I could not put into words.
 And when he showed me what was to come, what God had said what was going to be, I was amazed.
-But he answered my one question, “How can these things be?”
+He answered my one question, “How can these things be?”
 He told me the Holy Ghost will do the work, and I believed wonderful things were about to unfold just as he said!
 There was nothing left for this simple handmaiden of the Lord to reply, except, “Be it unto me according to thy word!”

 Not here!
 Not now!
 Not in this horrible, nasty, crowded, confusion of a city with a census in full swing.
 Could I not have stayed where I had prepared to bring this God-touched child, this God-conceived holy one to birth?
 How could this happen?
 Have I already brought shame on my Lord who trusted me to carry this child?
 And yet here He is, my precious baby, Jesus!
 And yet still, shepherds – of all people, shepherds – are here surrounding this lowly manger to tell us that not one angel has appeared to them, but a whole heavenly host of angels filling the sky!
 The angels have told them that He is here!
 I see it.
 How could this not be the will of God, even as wrong and out of place as a birth in this stable seems to be?
 As far as it was from my plan?
 I must say, “Be it unto me!”